DON'T BELIEVE THE HYPE

 Ungar’s belief in the value of knowing and understanding others better is undeniably sincere, and in 20-plus years as a U.S. diplomat, I learned that international understanding is always in short supply.
 But the specific benefits of study abroad that Ungar mentions—higher four-year graduation rates for study-abroad participants and increased earning potential—do not seem terribly relevant to improving U.S. foreign policy.
 What is more, Ungar treats study abroad as unquestionably beneficial for all and, like many of its advocates, argues anecdotally, referring to the stories of students who returned from study abroad “with new ideas, stronger personalities, and a better sense of who they were,” after “transformative adventures that allowed them to see their own country . . . more clearly” and having observed things abroad “that the United States might be able to learn from.”
 Alas, having taught in two study-abroad programs in Europe between 2007 and 2010, I could provide anecdotes that would paint a very different picture of study abroad’s outcomes.

 But it’s not necessary to rely solely on competing impressions.
 In recent years, researchers—including some affiliated with the Forum on Education Abroad, which is recognized by the U.S. government as a standard-setting body, and some at IES Abroad, a major study-abroad provider—have applied sophisticated research tools to analyze the effect of overseas education.
 Their findings paint a complex and contradictory picture.
-Participants in study abroad do not necessarily come back
+Participants in study abroad do not necessarily come back changed in the expected

 Loading, please wait...